Torrent67/DataBasePorj2/README.md

 ## Setup/Installation Requirements

 * Clone repository from GitHub,
-* Once cloned to your desktop navigate into the folder and run the command "dotnet restore" in the command line, then "dotnet run".
+* Once cloned to your desktop navigate into the folder and run the command "dotnet restore" in the command line,
+* dotnet restore
+* dotnet ef database update
+* dotnet run

 ## Known Bugs
 * no known bugs at this time.